vishvAsa/vedAH/meta/articles/keith/APPENDIX/G_THE_DRAVIDIAN_ELEMENT_IN_INDIAN_THOUGHT.md

 von Negelein, op. cit., pp. 54 f.

 • On Sanskrit and Dravidian cf. J. Bloch, Bull.
 Soc.
 Ling. xxv.
 1 ff.; J. Przy- luski (ibid. pp. 66 f.; xxiv.
-118 f., 255 f.) finds Austro-Asiatic words borrowed (including the term karpäsa, cotton), and strengthens the argument for borrowing of the phallic cult by the Aryans from the aborigines by the fact that this worship is prominent in Indo-China.
+118 f., 255 f.) finds Austro-Asiatic words borrowed (including the term karpāsa, cotton), and strengthens the argument for borrowing of the phallic cult by the Aryans from the aborigines by the fact that this worship is prominent in Indo-China.
 It may be noted that here the paucity of phallic worship in the case of other Indo-European peoples strengthens the argument for borrow-

 ing.
 None of the instances alluded to by Farnell, op. cit. v.
 8, is clearly or probably Indo-European.